isa-ulisboa/greends-dms-exercises/dms_ex_11_normalization.md

 `````
 -- Provide your answer here...
 `````
-If you identified the following, these are teh needed changes
+If you identified the following, these are the needed changes
  * needs a primary key
  * needs a foreign key on NutsID
  * region_name does not depend on the new primary key, but on NutsID, it can be removed